-Private Fostering: A private fostering assessment will be carried out by the local authority once a private fostering referral has been received.
-Private Fostering arrangements will be monitored by a social worker from the Kinship Care Team with 6 weekly visits and an annual review of the placement.
+A private fostering assessment will be carried out by the local authority's front door team once a private fostering referral has been received.
+Private Fostering arrangements will be monitored by a Social Worker from the Kinship Care Team with 6 weekly visits and an annual review of the placement.